-To keep the condition from getting worse, when we have diarrhea, as well as in the period of convalescence, it is important to follow a bland diet and to not consume certain foods that can irritate our stomach
+To keep diarrhea from getting worse, it's important to follow a bland diet and avoid certain foods that can irritate your stomach.

 Diarrhea is one of those conditions that can show up at any moment, no matter how well you take care of yourself.

 Despite the fact that it is a relatively simple problem, diarrhea can cause a lot of setbacks in your day to day life.

 To avoid making the situation worse, it is recommended that you know which foods to avoid when you have diarrhea.
 This is important because there are some foods that could make it last longer when it could have just been a one day issue.

 Also, after dealing with it for only 48 hours, you can feel excessive tiredness and extremely dehydrated.
 Liquids are crucial to prevent dehydration.
 In fact, the first stage in diarrhea care is to try to tolerate liquids.
 Once you can do that, you can move on to certain solid foods.

 Today, we’ll share four foods that are good to avoid when you have diarrhea, and what you should eat.
 We’ll also make some recommendations about food prep.

 Eating when you have diarrhea – what should you avoid?